 It seems as though there are a million neck pillows on the market, and although they don’t pack as well as the options mentioned above, a is very comfortable and can sometimes be worth lugging around the airport for a good night sleep.

 Got the beat on other sleep accessories?
-We’d love to hear about them!
+We’d love to hear about them.
+Share your tips for sleeping on a plane in the comments below!